siraisisatoru/hexo-sharp-script/README.md

         {% webp /post_image/abc.JPG --resize300:200 %}
         ```

+    - --desc|[text]|
+        This option allow you to add image description.
+        {% webp /post_image/abc.JPG --desc|This is a long long description for my testing image.
+However, I think this is not long enough so I extended it a little bit lonnnnnnnnnnnnnnnger.夾雜着繁體中文。日本語もある。she's so damn pretty! he's going to sleep.| %}
+        Remarks: Due to the implementation of HEXO tag works, double quotes and quote pairs are not working.
+        For example: {% webp /post_image/abc.JPG --desc|"this is" 'wow'| %}
+        Reference to notes for page template to display description.

 ## Priority of the options
 Notice that there may have billions of combination of options.
 There are fundamental priority design.